prikhi/pencil/docs/source/reference/behaviours.rst

 This behaviour is used to control the content of the target text object.

 Note: this behaviour does not support text wrapping for PlainText content in SVG elements.
-To have the PlainText content wrapped in side an SVG text element in a specific aligmnent, please use the PlainTextContent behaviour.
+To have the PlainText content wrapped inside an SVG text element with a specific aligmnent, please use the PlainTextContent behaviour.

 Target object
 ^^^^^^^^^^^^^

-SVG text object and HTML objects.
+An SVG text object or any HTML object.

 XML Syntax
 ^^^^^^^^^^